 Information about the North Carolina Board of Bar Examiners is available online and includes links to all important documents needed to sit for the UBE exam in North Carolina.
 The test is administered twice a year, in February and July.

-Below are links to FAQs about the bar exam and a memo from the associate dean for academic affairs regarding registration for the Uniform Bar Exam.
+Below are links to FAQs about the bar exam and a link to the ABA reports.

 - FAQ Handbook (requires elon.edu username and password)

 - Elon Law Bar Passage Information, Including ABA Bar Passage Data Reports